ouspg/tcsfw/CommandLine.md

 ## Requirement coverage

 Coverage for default requirements (called _claims_ or _tests_ in research papers) can be checked like this:
+Please note, requirement coverage if very much in prototype phase.

 ```
 $ python samples/basic-a/system.py --output coverage